qchenevier/MBA_memoire/doc/reaction_organization.md

 Value Capture through Coordinated Business Models in Networks: value creation and capture in digital settings often involve complex and dynamic coordination across multiple companies.
 Business models are not inde-pendent but intersect and interoperate across these different players [@Bharadwaj2013].

-- Decision 3: Cooperate or compete with new attackers?
-  A large incumbent in an industry that's undergoing digital disruption can feel like a whale attacked by piranhas.
+**Cooperate or compete with new attackers?** A large incumbent in an industry that's undergoing digital disruption can feel like a whale attacked by piranhas.
 It's not feasible to defend all fronts simultaneously, so cooperation with some attackers can make more sense than competing.
 Like, for exemple, opening software interfaces to multiple third parties [@Hirt2014].

 _"Starting from the idea of asset optimization and no unplanned downtime... the maximum customer **value is in the ecosystem**.
 How **open** do we want this to be ?"_ [@Iansiti2014]

-- To build its ecosystem: GE is experimenting with different types of partnerships, like joint-ventures.
+To build its ecosystem: GE is experimenting with different types of partnerships, like joint-ventures.
 GE has also partnered with potential competitors (like Intel, Cisco, Accenture, Amazon web services) [@Iansiti2014]

 Speed of Network Formation and Adaptation: The pace of network formation is rapidly accelerating in every firm.
 One of the key requirements of digital business strategy is new organizational capability to design, structure, and manage networks that provide complementary capabilities to what firms have inside their own hierarchies.
 Like app developers which align and realign their affinity to the different platforms based on technical functionality and attractiveness [@Bharadwaj2013].